elan-ev/tobira/docs/dev-workflow.md

 Frontend rebuilds are fairly quick, backend ones can take up to 15s.
 Once the relevant component has been rebuilt, all browser sessions of Tobira are automatically reloaded.

+Note that the `floof` build uses `relay-compiler --watch` which relies on [`watchman`](https://github.com/facebook/watchman).
+This needs to be installed on your system somehow or this part of the script will not work, and `relay-compiler` will only run once.

 ## Test data

 A freshly started Tobira instance has no data in it.